Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 5 Hours of FASCINATING Inca Empire History Facts: Sleep Stories to Fall Asleep To

-The Inca Empire was the largest empire in pre-Columbian America and, at its height, the largest empire in the world.
-It controlled a territory stretching 4,000 kilometres along the Andes, governed dozens of distinct ethnic groups, and built a road network that rivalled Rome's — without iron tools, the wheel, or a written language.
-Instead of writing, the Incas used quipu: knotted strings that recorded numerical data and possibly narratives in a system we have still not fully deciphered.
-Sleep stories covering 5 hours of fascinating inca empire history facts take you into a civilization that operated on entirely different principles from anything in the Old World.
+The Inca Empire was the largest empire in pre-Columbian America and, at its height around 1500, the largest empire in the world.
+It controlled a territory stretching nearly 4,000 kilometres along the Andes, governed dozens of distinct ethnic groups, and built a road network that rivalled Rome's, all without iron tools, the wheel, or a written language.
+These sleep stories covering 5 hours of fascinating Inca Empire history facts take you inside a civilization that ran on entirely different principles from anything in the Old World.

 5 Hours of FASCINATING Inca Empire History Facts